 A good pond kit comes with detailed instructions to walk you through the entire process.

 I learned how to make this style of pond using the video here at Aquascape.
 The overview I’m providing here is just that—a brief overview.
 If you’re building a pond, be sure to consult your kit instructions for specific guidelines.

 In addition to the pond kit, the only materials needed were rocks (large, medium, and gravel), and aquatic plants.

 This video walks through the process of building my pond.

 In the photo (below) you can see the white outline—done with baking flour—marking an 8 x 11-foot area.
 I next used a long electrical cord to plan the actual shape of the pond within these boundaries.

 Pond kits come with instructions that will help you plan the water flow.
 I decided to place the waterfall at the far end, and the skimmer with the submersible pump (that returns the water to the waterfall) at the near side where there is access to an outdoor electrical outlet.

 This step took about 4 hours.
 Our soil is very sandy which makes digging as easy as it could be, but, it was a really hot day so I took a lot of breaks to avoid overheating.
 If you have clay soil, be prepared for it to take a lot longer or hire help for this step.

 It’s helpful to have the big picture planned out ahead of time so you don’t end up having to move that soil more than necessary.
 I used some of the excavated soil to create a berm around the waterfall.
-The rest of the soil is waiting for another big garden project I’m doing next.
+The rest of the soil was used to fill some tall raised beds.

 Placing the Equipment